 How will you use the Lord’s creation as a witness to others?

-Father God, thank You for Your beautiful creation that teaches us about Your love and mercy.
-Guide our hearts and minds to wisely show Your love to others.
-In Jesus’ Name.
-Amen.
+Father God, thank You for Your beautiful creation that teaches me about Your love and mercy.
+Guide my heart and mind to wisely show Your love to others.
+In Jesus’ name, amen.

 Are you a bird watcher?
 Do you notice birdcalls when you’re out playing or working in the garden?

 Do you have a bird feeder near a window?

 My bird feeder and a hummingbird feeder are near my kitchen window.